 <Unchanged part omitted>

 A UE can be configured per G-RNTI or per G-CS-RNTI, by harq-FeedbackEnablerMulticast with value set to 'enabled', to provide HARQ-ACK information for PDSCH receptions.
-When the UE is not provided harq-FeedbackEnablerMulticast for a G-RNTI or G-CS-RNTI, the UE does not provide HARQ-ACK information for respective PDSCH receptions.
-If a UE is provided harq-FeedbackEnablerMulticast with value set to 'dci-enabler' for a G-RNTI or a G-CS-RNTI, the UE determines whether or not to provide the HARQ-ACK information for PDSCH receptions based on an indication by the multicast DCI format associated with the G-RNTI or the G-CS-RNTI [4, TS 38.212].
+When the UE is not provided harq-FeedbackEnablerMulticast for a G-RNTI or G-CS-RNTI, the UE does not provide HARQ-ACK information for respective PDSCH receptions except for the first SPS PDSCH reception after activation of SPS PDSCH receptions for a SPS configuration.
+If a UE is provided harq-FeedbackEnablerMulticast with value set to 'dci-enabler' for a G-RNTI or a G-CS-RNTI, the UE determines whether or not to provide the HARQ-ACK information for PDSCH receptions except for the first SPS PDSCH reception after activation of SPS PDSCH receptions for a SPS configuration based on an indication by the multicast DCI format associated with the G-RNTI or the G-CS-RNTI [4, TS 38.212].
+When the UE is not provided harq-FeedbackEnablerMulticast for G-CS-RNTI or is indicated disabled by the multicast DCI format associated with the G-CS-RNTI, the UE always provide HARQ-ACK information for the first SPS PDSCH reception after activation of SPS PDSCH receptions for a SPS configuration.